-and lifetime occupation by the elderly, including bungalows and sheltered accommodation.

-- 3. It provides a mix of homes for either purchase or rent (including self-build plots), which include an element of social and affordable in accordance with local needs, taking into account the high market value of property in St Albans in relation to the average salary. - 4.
-A Construction Management Plan containing an appropriate level of detail for the size of development should be agreed in consultation with Sandridge Parish Council, prior to any development taking place, to minimise the impact on the local community.
-This will include statements on how the construction will be carried out including construction routes and how and when repairs to any infrastructure damage caused by the construction process will be rectified. - 5.
+- and lifetime occupation by the elderly, including bungalows and sheltered accommodation. - 3.
+It provides a mix of homes for either purchase or rent (including self-build plots), which include an element of affordable housing in accordance with local needs, taking into account the high market value of property in St Albans in relation to the average salary. - 4.
+A Construction Management Plan containing an appropriate level of detail for the size of development has been agreed in consultation with Sandridge Parish Council, prior to any development taking place, to minimise the impact on the local community.
+This will include statements on how the construction will be carried out including construction routes and how and when repairs to any infrastructure damage caused by the construction process will be rectified, enforced as necessary through a planning obligation. - 5.
 Applications for development of 10 or more dwellings identify and make proposals to address any adverse impacts such development will have on the character of the Parish, the facilities within the Parish, on parking and public transport.
-Section 106 agreements or planning conditions should be created to support appropriate proposals.
+Planning obligations or conditions should be created to support appropriate proposals.

 5.15 There is constant pressure for new housing to be provided within the Parish.
-The NPPF emphasises a presumption for sustainable development and this is supported in the emerging Local Plan.
+The NPPF emphasises a presumption for sustainable development.